Overview

 In the automotive world, in addition to a Posix OS, typically also a safety certified realtime OS like classic Autosar is involved.
 This is depicted above as an embedded system.
 If this is combined with an A/B schema for the update of the Linux and the classic Autosar the storage layout gets quite complex and can hardly be directly created with the tools mentioned above.

 Our day to day business at Elektrobit are automotive high-performance controllers (HPCs).
-HPCs extend the embedded system architecture with a hypervisor and multiple virtual machines (VMs), like an additional Andriod VM for infotainment solutions.
+HPCs extend the embedded system architecture with a hypervisor and multiple virtual machines (VMs), like an additional Android VM for infotainment solutions.
 The target of EB corbos Linux, and this SDK, is to fully support such embedded high-performance controller system architectures, and allow development and maintenance of such systems in an easy, efficient and reliable way.

 This repository provides a template workspace to start developing your own Linux images and applications.
 It’s based on a dev container to provide a consistent build environment.
 This dev container can also be used stand-alone with other IDEs or in CI environments.
 For more details about the container and stand-alone usage look at the dev container repository.